 Illness at School and When to Keep Your Child At Home

-Students with the following symptoms should remain home or may be sent home from school:
+Students with the following symptoms must also remain home or will be sent home from school:

 - Persistent nasal congestion, reddened eyes, sore throat, cough, or headaches that disrupt the student’s learning or pose a risk of illness to others.